What are Split Sheets? Why Are They Important? And How Might You Use One?

 Music contracts are important.
 Especially if you’re an upcoming artist, producer, or songwriter, who maybe isn’t familiar with how this whole music business stuff works!
 But it’s imperative that you learn!

-If you’re an artist who is just all about the music you’d be forgiven for not knowing what a split sheet is and for being unsure of what you may be legally responsible for when it comes to your music projects, but if there’s the potential for you to earn yourself some money from the music you make, it’s pretty important that you understand certain things that you may need to put into place just to cover your own back…so that when the time does come and something you created is generating royalties, you get what’s rightfully owed to you!
+If you’re just all about the music you’d be forgiven for not knowing what a split sheet is.
+Being unsure of what you may be legally responsible for when it comes to your music projects is understandable.
+But if there’s the potential for you to earn yourself some money from the music you make.
+Then it’s pretty important you understand things that you may need to put into place to cover your own back… So that when the time comes that something you created is generating royalties, you get what’s rightfully owed to you!

-A split sheet is one of the essential agreements that all songwriters and producers should keep closeby, in fact, you will need to have a split sheet and producer agreements in place if you’re not working on a track alone.
+A split sheet is one of the most essential agreements that all songwriters and producers should keep close by.
+In fact, you need to have a split sheet in place if you’re not working on a track alone.

 Understanding split sheets is critical if you want to make money in the music business!

-Keep one-to-hand, maybe on your USB drive, dropbox, on your phone, attached to an email…just basically have one at hand for whenever you’re working collaboratively on a song.
+Keep one-to-hand, on your USB drive, dropbox, on your phone.
+Some people attach it to an email…just basically have one at hand for whenever you’re working collaboratively on a song.

-A songwriter collaboration is what it’s called when songwriters and producers come together to make a track but seeing as we’re here to learn just the basics about split sheets we won’t digress, but if you want to you can check out the article by TuneRegistry that we’ve linked below.
+A songwriter collaboration is what it’s called when songwriters and producers come together to make a track.
+But seeing as we’re here to learn just the basics about split sheets we won’t digress.
+However, if you want to you can check out the article by TuneRegistry that we’ve linked below.

-A split sheet is a piece of paper with information dividing the ownership of the publishing stating “who did what” whilst in the studio making and creating a song.
+Split sheets are a piece of paper with information showing the ownership of the publishing.
+It is an ultra-light contract/agreement stating “who did what” whilst in the studio making and creating a song.

 If you’re not sure what publishing means you can click here to learn a little about what that is.

 So if you did get it – A ‘Split Sheet’ is a document stating who created what parts of a song!